The new mode, premiered on the ROG Ally, will allow to release resources and optimize performance in games.

 Lenovo will incorporate it in spring 2026

 - The Legion Go Gen 2 will launch this October with a base price of $1,099, reaching up to $1,479 in its most complete model, with a more powerful processor, 32 GB of RAM, and 2 TB of storage.
-Among its features, it stands out for its 8.8-inch OLED screen at 144 Hz and detachable controllers, a format that makes it one of the most serious rivals of the ROG Ally.
+Among its features are the 8.8-inch OLED screen at 144 Hz and detachable controllers, a format that makes it one of the most serious rivals of the ROG Ally.

 Although it won’t have the Xbox mode at launch, Lenovo has confirmed that Xbox FSE will arrive in spring 2026 through an update.
 This way, players will be able to switch between traditional Windows mode and the full Xbox interface as needed.